apache/lucene-solr/README.txt

    http://incubator.apache.org/solr/version_control.html

-4. Navigate to that folder and issue an "ant" command to see the available options for building, testing, and packaging solr.
+4. Navigate to that folder and issue an "ant" command to see the available options for building, testing, and packaging Solr.

    NOTE:
-   To see solr in action you may want to use the command "ant example".
+   To see Solr in action you may want to use the command "ant example".
    This builds and packages solar into the example/webapps, then follow example/README.txt.